PargaTolano/game-roulette/README.md

     yarn run build
 ```

-Run it with nom or yarn
+Run it with npm or yarn
 #### npm ####
 ```bash
     npm run start